Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-port.md

     }
     ```

-2. To run the task, call the `Start` method of the `Tizen.Applications.ComponentBased.ComponentTask` class:
+2. To run the task, call the `Start` method of the `Tizen.Applications.ComponentBased.ComponentTask` class as follows:

     ```
     _port = new ComponentPort("ServerService");